ceph/ceph/doc/mgr/dashboard_plugins/feature_toggles.inc.rst

 Feature Toggles
 ^^^^^^^^^^^^^^^

-This plug-in allows to enable or disable some features from the Ceph-Dashboard on-demand.
+This plug-in allows to enable or disable some features from the Ceph Dashboard on-demand.
 When a feature becomes disabled:

 - Its front-end elements (web pages, menu entries, charts, etc.) will become hidden.